 - Mark your calendars with deadlines and balance payments.

-- Begin your pre-show marketing activities on social media and other platforms.
+- Begin your pre-show marketing activities on social media and other platforms

 POUR OUT YOUR CREATIVITY

-- Select your reliable exhibition stand builder and start the designing of your trade show booth.
+- Select your reliable exhibition stand builder and start designing your trade show booth.
 Choose the right vendor that can create your vision into reality.
 If you are able to find a good exhibition booth builderat the same venue as that of your fair, it will save you a lot of money and effort.
 There are several benefits of having a local custom exhibition stand contractor some of which include saving on the transport and less wear and tear of stand due to transport.

 - Get ready for show distribution by beginning to design and print marketing material.